A Visit to Sandankyo Gorge

 The previous day when we visited the atomic bomb dome followed by the Shukkeien Garden we had covered most of the city sights in Hiroshima, hence we had originally planned to get out of the City.

-Our initial choice was to head to the castle and wooden arched Kintai Bridges, about an hour drive from Hiroshima, but after going though some brochures at our Airbnb apartment we decided to visit the Sandankyo gorge instead.
+Our initial choice was to head to the castle and wooden arched Kintai Bridges, about an hour drive from Hiroshima, but after going though some brochures at our hotel we decided to visit the Sandankyo gorge instead.
 The drive there took us nearly 1.5 hours, but the scenery made more than up for it.
 The roads seemed to take us deep into the “Hokkaido of Western Japan” as the locals call the area around Mount Osorakan.
 Driving, we passed lush green rice fields, thick forests and quaint villages on the hillsides with plenty of things for Jerome to spot from the car window.

 Entrance Points to Sandankyo Gorge